inference data flow

 Use inference when

-You want a single speech-to-speech model in the loop, lowest possible turn latency, prosody preserved end-to-end, and ClutchCall to own turn-taking and barge-in.
+You want a single speech-to-speech model in the loop and the lowest possible turn latency.
+You want prosody preserved end-to-end.
+You want ClutchCall to own turn-taking and barge-in.

 Use the cascade when